 Should you wish to save more than the limit on a LISA there is nothing to stop you from having both a LISA and a pension simultaneously.

-Can I open a Lifetime ISA for my child?
+Opening a Lifetime ISA for a child

 Many parents and grandparents are attracted by the government bonus of up to £32,000 and the fact that money in a LISA is locked away until the child spends it on something sensible like a house, or indeed their retirement.

 However, a LISA can only be opened by the person named on the account, therefore, once your child turns 18, they would need to open their own account.
-Once the account has been opened, anyone can then pay into it, so this is where parents and grandparents can contribute towards the child’s savings.
+Once the account has been opened, anyone can then pay into it, so this is where parents and grandparents can contribute towards the child’s Lifetime ISA savings.
 There are no tax implications for gifting money in this way, however, the only stipulation is that should you die within seven years of gifting the money, this could be added to your estate and made subject to inheritance tax.

 Of course £4,000 a year is a lot to be saving from your teens onwards and many parents are keen to start saving for their children earlier than 18.
-In this instance, we would recommend opening a Junior ISA for your child and saving into that until the child turns 18, at which point the money saved in the Junior ISA can be transferred to a LISA at a rate that remains within the £4,000 allowance per tax year.
+In this instance, we would recommend opening a Junior ISA for your child and saving into that until the child turns 18, at which point the money saved in the Junior ISA can be transferred to a LISA at a rate that remains within the £4,000 annual ISA allowance per tax year.
 Any additional funds can be stored in a Cash ISA or a Stocks Shares ISA once the Junior ISA has been closed.

 It is also worth considering whether the child in question is making full use of their employer pension contributions should they already be in employment.